Purdue-CS193/homework-0-taygram/index.md

 ## Welcome to GitHub Pages
+# Taylor Graham's First CS193 Homework

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## My Favorite Things about CS193 So Far

+- The colorful powerpoints
+- Undergraduate teachers
+- Welcoming environment
+- Not a stressful class
+- I can walk to class with people from my dorm

 ### Markdown